srh-gst/ML_term_paper/Paper/paper.md

 |**Open education**   |                        |                 |
 |  Training accuracy  |   0.8185               | 0.4996          |
 |  Test accuracy      |   0.8188               | 0.5021          |
-\medskip
-\begin{minipage}{0.4\textwidth}
+\begin{minipage}{1\textwidth}
-{\scriptsize The table shows the accuracy of the Lasso logistic model compared to the accuracy of the unregularized model.
+{\footnotesize \textit{Note:} The table shows the accuracy of the Lasso logistic model compared to the accuracy of the unregularized model.
 The Lasso regularized model yields higher accuracy scores for both training and test data.}
 \end{minipage}
+\vspace{0.5cm}

 # Lasso Linear Model